Fernandez-Trincado/BT-Settl-Atlas9-BGM/README.md

 Acknowledgments
 ---

-Simulations were executed on computers from the UTINAM Institute of the Université de Franche-Comte, supported by the Région de Franche-Comté and Institut des Sciences de l’Univers (INSU).
+[MaincoloursPy.py](https://github.com/Fernandez-Trincado/BT-Settl-Atlas9-BGM/blob/master/MaincoloursPy.py) is executed on computers from the UTINAM Institute of the Université de Franche-Comte, supported by the Région de Franche-Comté and Institut des Sciences de l’Univers (INSU).